cjoshmartin-com/design-patterns-react/markdown.md

 * "Is A" relationship

 * Often Inheritance breaks encapsulation.

-    -implementation of a subclass becomes tied up with implementation fo its parent.
-Any changes to theparent will cause changes to the subsclass.
+    - implementation of a subclass becomes tied up with implementation of its parent.
+Any changes to the parent will cause changes to the subclass.

 .center[![Inheritance](img/inheritance.png)]
 ---